 The Costa Rican capital has shaken off its underwhelming reputation to become one of the hippest cities in Central America.
-From awesome street food to a lively arts scene, here’s why you should linger a while
+From awesome street food to a lively arts scene, here’s why you should linger a w

 Tacos in San Jose (Dreamstime)